You Bought It, You Eat It – Don’t Waste Food

 Wasted Food = Methane Gas Emitted in Landfills

 Organic matter such as food scraps that ends up in landfills slowly decomposes.
 As it does, it releases methane, a greenhouse gas that is 20 to 25 times more powerful than carbon dioxide.
-Landfills are currently responsible for more than 20% of all U.S. methane emissions.
+Landfills are currently responsible for more than 20% of all U.S. methane emissions, according to the US Environmental Protection Agency.
 By contrast, when food and things like paper napkins and cardboard cups are composted — meaning allowed to decompose naturally alongside other carbon-based items in a controlled, open pile — they produce carbon dioxide instead of methane, and a nutrient-rich result can be used to fertilize new crops.

 What You Can Do: